Low Memorial Library: Facade

 The building was designed with 150 windows, the smallest of which measures 10 by 4 ft.
 The upper section of the facade is clad in limestone, in contrast with the surrounding buildings, which are generally made of brick with limestone trim.
 The west, north, and east walls are designed with pilasters similar in design to the colonnade; the pilasters flank windows that are deeply set into the facade.
 The corners of the Greek cross also have deeply set windows.
 The roof of the Greek cross's "arms" is about 70 ft above the ground level of the terrace.

 Above the top of the cross, Low's walls, which rise to 100 ft above the surrounding terrace, are arranged as an octagonal drum supporting the dome.
-Each of the four main walls have large, half-round windows that are either 44 or 50 ft across and 22 ft high, and are evocative of the lunettes atop the Baths of Caracalla.
+Each of the four main walls has large, half-round windows that are either 44 or 50 ft across and 22 ft high, and are evocative of the lunettes atop the Baths of Caracalla.
 The top of the dome is around 135 ft above terrace level and 152 ft above the grade of what was formerly 116th Street.

 Features

 Low has four stories.
 The ground level is a raised basement while the first floor is one story above ground.
 The first floor's interior consists of an entrance vestibule on the south side of the building that leads to an ambulatory surrounding a central rotunda.
 Low's first floor shares design influences with the reading room at the Library of Congress's Thomas Jefferson Building, the Administration Building at the World's Columbian Exposition, and the nearby Grant's Tomb.
-The second floor had a gallery on the south arm and the closed stacks on the north, east, and west arms.
+The second floor had a gallery on the south arm and closed stacks on the north, east, and west arms.
 The third floor was devoted entirely to lecture rooms.

 The library's stacks were built to store one-and-a-half million volumes.
 Graduate students used the open stacks and adjacent small reading rooms while undergraduates could use only the closed stacks, using the rotunda as a central reading room.
 Eighteen small reading rooms were provided.
 Elmer E. Garnsey was hired to create the library's interior color scheme.
 As of 2010, the exhibition space in the building is open to the public from 9:00 a.m. to 5:30 p.m.
 Columbia students, staff, and faculty can book the spaces on the first floor for events.